ryanq47/WhisperNet/GUI/refactor_notes.md

           Utils: Other, see bottom
           Once httplistener done,set bsae tempalte for public plugins/rules around them

          - [X] Doc new import method things
               Got rid of dumb double import method
-        - [ ] Test import method on sub imports & see if it still works.
-Maybe use data singleton to get the sys path

       - [ ] Figure out how to handle data sent to listener. (needs to get to server somehow)
         - Currently, items are in the "client" class.
 These classes need to be managed in a singleton within the listener itself.
 Additioanlly, there needs to be logic to retreive data from these client classes, and forward to the server.

+        >> Here <<
+        =- Working on client registration when talking to setver.
+ListenerHTTP line 124.

+      - [ ] Standalone Mode:
+          Too much to put in one plugin, so just copy/paste the standalone one, name it name_standalone & adjust the imports.
+Should be fine.
+          Remeeber, everything in public plugins must comm over http to the server.

         This may or may not live in the client classes themselves, have not thoguth it out yet.